Information for current students and residents

 3.4.6

 During the Long Vacation, all possessions must be removed from your room in College or College houses.
-There are very limited facilities within the College for storing personal possessions during vacations, available principally for overseas students and administered by the Lodge at Girton.
+There are very limited facilities within the College for storing personal possessions during vacations, available principally for overseas students and administered by the House Services Team at Girton.
 Failure to remove possessions from rooms at the end of the FPR is unacceptable.
 Such conduct will be reported to the Senior Tutor.
 If necessary a removals company will remove and store items and this expense will be charged to the student concerned.
 The student will also be fined and charged rent for the period when the possessions remain in the room.
 Please also see section 8.6 for storage of post and parcels.

 3.4.7